 Degree programs in entertainment business emphasize the management, production, distribution and manufacturing of mass media entertainment.
 Undergraduate options include a Bachelor of Science (B.S.) in media and technology business, entertainment and media business, entertainment business and entertainment.
 This curriculum is 60 credit hours long and covers film and television production, marketing, finance, entrepreneurship, media formats and talent management.
+Prospective students are required to have a high school diploma or GED.

 Bachelor's Degree in Entertainment Business